Executive Peer Global Events

 • Capturing growth in renewable energy transition.

-• Maximizing returns in european energy trading.
+• Maximizing returns in European energy trading.

 • Leveraging global Integration for competitive advantage.